-Here, $\uplus$ denotes that the exports of $M_1$ and $M_2$ must be disjoint.
-In addition, the typing rule for the merge operator checks that any components with the same name in $M_1$ and $M_2$ have compatible types (for some suitable definition of "compatible", e.g., the types are equal, or one is a subtype of the other).
+Here, \uplus denotes that the exports of M_1 and M_2 must be disjoint.
+In addition, the typing rule for the merge operator checks that any components with the same name in M_1 and M_2 have compatible types (for some suitable definition of "compatible", e.g., the types are equal, or one is a subtype of the other).

-While the merge operator does not permit $M_1$ and $M_2$ to have overlapping exports, Bracha provides a separate override operator that does, choosing the export from $M_2$ over the export from $M_1$ in case of an overlap.
+While the merge operator does not permit M_1 and M_2 to have overlapping exports, Bracha provides a separate override operator that does, choosing the export from M_2 over the export from M_1 in case of an overlap.
 In some later versions of mixins, a variant of the override operator, not the merge operator, is adopted as the default notion of mixin composition.
 Moreover, support for overriding (and "late binding") is often considered a central feature of mixins.
-Be that as it may, for the remainder of this paper we will use the term mixin composition to mean Bracha's merge operator.
+Be that as it may, for the remainder of this article we will use the term mixin composition to mean Bracha's merge operator.
 Following mixin-based languages like Flatt et al.'s units [Flatt and Felleisen 1998; Owens and Flatt 2006] and Duggan's recursive DLLs [Duggan 2002], our MixML language does not attempt to support any form of overriding.